News3 min read

 What changed for 2026

-• Highway Driving Assist II standard on EX and above — previously required the SX Prestige package to get the full lane-centering and adaptive cruise suite; now included on all EX trim configurations
+• Highway Driving Assist II standard on EX and above — full lane-centering and adaptive cruise, previously locked behind the SX Prestige package

-• X-Line front and rear fascia revised — bolder grille treatment, revised skid plates, and X-Line-specific 18-inch alloy wheels in a new dark bronze finish
+• X-Line front and rear fascia revised — bolder grille, revised skid plates, and new dark-bronze 18-inch alloys

-• New interior color: Ebony Black — available on EX and above alongside the existing Ivory/Black dual-tone; replaces Beige which is discontinued
+• New interior color: Ebony Black on EX and above, replacing the discontinued Beige

-• SX Prestige adds heated second-row outboard seats as standard (previously optional); panoramic roof remains standard
+• SX Prestige adds heated second-row outboard seats as standard; panoramic roof stays standard

 2026 Kia Sorento trim and pricing